 CERT stands for Community Emergency Response Team.
 The CERT class is offered to the public for a partially refundable fee.
-The class cover topics such as disaster preparedness, Incident Command System principles and disaster response skills.
+The class cover topics such as emergency preparedness and disaster response skills.
 For more information, please visit

 How do I become a Burbank firefighter?